-This article considers the Social Structure of Accumulation theory, a relatively young, yet analytically capable, school of economic thought.
-Borrowing concepts and ideas from other economic tradition, such as Keynesianism, Institutionalism, and Marxism, the SSA theory explores the relatively long-term cycles of capitalism, which consist of a period of successful accumulation, growth, and progress followed by a period of stagnation and crisis.
-I conclude by several key characteristics of this theory, which, depending on the situation, may enhance its applicability or renders it limited.
+This post reviews the Social Structure of Accumulation theory, a relatively young, yet analytically capable, school of economic thought.
+Borrowing concepts and ideas from other economic traditions, such as Keynesianism, Institutionalism, and Marxism, the SSA theory explores the relatively long-term cycles of capitalism.
+Such cycles generally consist of a period of successful accumulation, growth, and progress followed by a period of stagnation and crisis.
+I conclude this post by several key characteristics of this theory, which, depending on the situation, may enhance its applicability or renders it limited.

 What is the Social Structure of Accumulation?

 The main research area of the Social Structure of Accumulation (SSA) school is the long-term patterns of accumulation in the capitalist system.
 In this regard, they study the causes of regular periods of prosperity and crisis that the capitalist system undergoes.
 To this aim, the researchers of this school take a multidisciplinary approach, employing the method and analytical tools from various sciences (e.g. sociology and history) and other economic schools of thought (e.g. Marxian tradition, Keynesian school, institutionalism and long-wave theories) (Kotz, McDonough & Reich 1994).

 The accumulation process relies on a set of institutions, which can be “economic, political, ideological, or cultural in character” (McDonough, Reich & Kotz 2010).
 These institutions are mutually compatible and generally supportive of the accumulation process.
 If these conditions are in place, these institutions secure the determinants of profitability and promote growth and expansion.
 However, the growth period is not indefinite and the system may go through a crisis phase.